 God has laid the following focus areas on our heart as objectives to carrying out the mission and vision:

-A grace-filled church sent by God to transform every life by means of the Gospel in our local and
+A grace-filled church sent by God to transform every life in our local and

 global communities.
 (John 20:21)

 Our core values determine how we think, live and relate inside and outside the church.